Tips & FAQs

 1. What is Biggest Skiing in America?

-Imagine 5,750 acres of skiable terrain (the size of 6.85 Central Parks), 3 mountains (Big Sky Resort, Moonlight Basin, and Lone Mountain Ranch), and no crowds - all less than one hour from Yellowstone National Park.
-Relax at your slope-slide cabin, hit the spa or the slopes, and enjoy Big Sky, Montana's laid-back mountain culture.
-More info.
+Imagine 5,750 acres of skiable terrain (downhill), and 85 km of Nordic skiing (at Lone mountain Ranch), and no crowds - all less than one hour from both Bozeman International Airport and Yellowstone National Park.
+Relax at your slope-side cabin, hit the spa or the slopes, and enjoy Big Sky, Montana's laid-back mountain culture.
+More info

 2. What if I've never skied before?

-Never strapped on a pair of skis?
+Never strapped on a pair of skis or a snowboard?
 No problem!
-Both resorts offer equipment rentals and lessons.
-Receive private personal ski or snowboard instruction, or join in on a group class offered daily.
+Big Sky Resort offers equipment rentals and lessons.
+Receive private personal ski or snowboard instruction, or join in on a group lesson, both offered daily.
 Learn more!

 3. What are my transportation options in Big Sky?

 Although there are plenty of dining and activity options located on the mountain, transportation is available for off-the-mountain adventures.
 If you want complete control over your schedule, we would suggest renting a car.
 However, shuttles, buses, and taxis are also available.
 More transportation info.

 4. Are the resorts family-friendly?